 Time to Eat

-We stopped at Blue Springs Café to try one of the foot-high pies that is advertised on billboards all over that region.
-We left not able to eat another bite without a taste of pie.
+We stopped at Blue Springs Café to try one of the foot-high pies that are advertised on billboards all over that region.
+We left not able to eat another bite without a taste of the pie.
 The diner is cute, service is great and portions are huge.
-In addition to the notorious pies, they have incredible Cole slaw.
+In addition to the notorious pies, they have incredible Coleslaw.

 Time needed: How long does it take you to eat?
 This stop is visible from the highway.
 Service was fast on the day I was there but I’ve only been at the Blue Springs Cafe once.

 You don’t have to stop at the Gateway Arch to see it.
 It’s easily visible from the road depending on your route into St. Louis.
 I’ve stopped before with my family and highly recommend it if you have time.

 Time needed: Drive by or spend time exploring the museum and taking a tram to the top of the Arch.

 The World’s Largest Ketchup Bottle was one of my mom’s favorite stops even though it wasn’t really a stop.
 We spotted the ketchup bottle/water tower as we approached on the road but couldn’t stop for a photography until we’d passed it.
 There isn’t anywhere to stop to check this one out but it’s still worth a drive-by.